git-town/git-town/website/src/preferences/observed-regex.md

 ## configure in config file

-In the [config file](../configuration-file.md), define the observed regex within the `[branches]` section.
-This is useful if external services create proposals in your code base, which should be treated as observed branches by all team members.
+In the [config file](../configuration-file.md), you can define the observed regex in the `[branches]` section.
+Defining the observed regex in the config file is only a good idea if there the matching branches are considered observed for all team members.
+An example of that are branches created by an external service like Renovate or Dependabot.

 ```toml
 [branches]